 By default, the motion blur on this TV is very good.
 You can also make use of the 'Clear Action' feature to clarify the image even more.
 Enabling 'Clear Action' will dim the screen and add a bit of flickering to the picture, but it does have a noticeable effect on the blur.
-See the Q&A for an image of the 'Clear Action' setting's effect on blur.
+See here for an image of the 'Clear Action' setting's effect on blur.

 There is no judder when watching a movie via 24p (on a Blu-ray player for example).
 However, it couldn't consistently do the reverse 3:2 pulldown when the signal is sent over 60p or 60i (this only matters for movies, not sports or gaming).
 Also, there is no motion interpolation (soap opera effect) on models 60" and lower.
 The 65" and 70" have that feature.

 By default, the input lag for this TV is low, and that's constant across picture modes and inputs.
 Enabling 'Game Low Latency' did not affect our input lag, but using the Clear Action feature did increase input lag to 34.7 ms – a negligible difference.

 Other reviewers have noted that the input lag time is higher for different sizes of this model.
 The 65" and 70" models are said to have particularly high lag times.
 Gamers looking at the largest sizes of the E-series may want to consider going with another TV.